-StudyColorado is working closely with the state’s Office of Economic Development and International Trade and with the business community, which played an active role in advising on the strategy and support of the program’s launch.
+StudyColorado is working closely with the state’s Office of Economic Development and International Trade and with the business community, which played an active role in advising on the program’s launch strategy and support.

 “It is in Colorado’s economic, cultural and social interest to welcome the best and brightest students from all over the world,” said Lt.
 Gov. Garcia.
 “StudyColorado will help enrich the learning experience on college campuses and better prepare Colorado’s students for the challenges of a global marketplace.”